grpc/grpc.github.io/_posts/2018-05-23-gracefully_clean_up_in_grpc_junit_tests.md

 company-link: https://www.google.com
 ---

-As a good programmer, it's important that you remember to always clean up gRPC resources such as client channels, servers, and previously attached Contexts whenever they are no longer needed.
-This is even true for JUnit tests, because otherwise leaked resource will not only linger in your machine forever in some cases but also interfere with subsequent tests.
-A not-so-bad case is that subsequent tests can not pass because of the leaked resource in the previous test.
-The worst case is that some subsequent tests pass but in fact they wouldn't have passed if the previously passed test had not leaked resource.
+As a good programmer, you should always remember to clean up gRPC resources such as client channels, servers, and previously attached Contexts whenever they are no longer needed.

+This is even true for JUnit tests, because otherwise leaked resources may not only linger in your machine forever, but also interfere with subsequent tests.
+A not-so-bad case is that subsequent tests can't pass because of a leaked resource from the previous test.
+The worst case is that some subsequent tests pass that wouldn't have passed at all if the previously passed test had not leaked a resource.

 <!--more-->